 3. These are 15 templates to choose from.
 When you want to apply a template you just drag it onto the canvas area.

 The following graphic took me only a couple of minutes to create.
-I selected a template, applied different colors and added text.
+I selected a template, applied different colors, added text and made my own infographic.

 - Good variety of images to choose from